By Udisha Alok and Milind Paradkar

 One can tweak the Seaborn plots to suit one’s requirement and make heatmaps using Python for various use cases.
 You can refer to the documentation of Seaborn for creating other impressive charts.

 In case you are also interested in developing lifelong skills that will always assist you in improving your trading strategies.
-In this algo trading course, you will be trained in statistics & econometrics, programming, machine learning and quantitative trading methods, so you are proficient in every skill necessary to excel in quantitative & algorithmic trading.
+In our comprehensive algo trading course, you will be trained in statistics & econometrics, programming, machine learning and quantitative trading methods, so you are proficient in every skill necessary to excel in quantitative & algorithmic trading.
 Know more about the EPAT course now!

 Downloadable files